rdm100/flex-box-sass-practice/README.md

 ## To run application
 To run the application locally you will need to have Node installed.

-After cloning the repository navigate to the console/terminal to the root directory and run the command npm run start
+After cloning the repository navigate to the console/terminal to the root directory and run the command npm install and then npm run start

 This should open your browser to `http://127.0.0.1:8080/` where you can see the web page.